phax/ph-web/README.md

 # News and noteworthy

+* v10.1.1 - 2023-04-29
+    * Updated to ph-commons 11.0.4
+    * Improved handling of Surrogate characters in request parameters
 * v10.1.0 - 2023-02-24
     * Using Servlet API 5.0.0 as the baseline: JakartaEE 9, Java 11+, Apache Tomcat v10.0.x, Jetty 11.x
     * Using Eclipse Angus 2.0.1 for mailing